Pfauberg/Steam-Workshop/README.md

 ## **🚀 Features**
 - **🔍 Workshop Monitoring:** Tracks updates for selected games and notifies users.
-- **📁 User-Specific Storage:** Keeps game and item data separate for each user.
+- **📁 User-Specific Storage:** Stores all information about games, filters, and items for each user.
 - **🔔 Detailed Notifications:** Includes item title, file size, subscription counts, and tags.
 - **🕹️ Navigation Buttons:** Simple inline buttons for running or stopping monitoring.
 - **⚙️ Filters:** Allows users to filter updates based on file size, subscriptions, favorites, etc.